awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-what-is.md

 CloudWatch Application Insights for \.NET and SQL Server helps you monitor your \.NET and SQL Server applications that use Amazon EC2 instances along with other [AWS application resources](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/appinsights-what-is.html#appinsights-components)\.
 It identifies and sets up key metrics, logs, and alarms across your application resources and technology stack \(for example, your Microsoft SQL Server database, web \(IIS\) and application servers, OS, load balancers, and queues\)\.
 It continuously monitors metrics and logs to detect and correlate anomalies and errors\.
 When errors and anomalies are detected, Application Insights generates [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) that you can use to set up notifications or take actions\.
 To aid with troubleshooting, it creates automated dashboards for detected problems, which include correlated metric anomalies and log errors, along with additional insights to point you to a potential root cause\.
 The automated dashboards help you to take remedial actions to keep your applications healthy and to prevent impact to the end users of your application\.
 It also creates OpsItems so that you can resolve problems using [AWS Systems Manager OpsCenter](https://docs.aws.amazon.com/systems-manager/latest/userguide/OpsCenter.html)\.

+Amazon CloudWatch Application Insights supports monitoring for Microsoft SQL Server High Availability \(HA\) workloads\.
+You can configure important counters, such as Mirrored Write Transaction/sec, Recovery Queue Length, and Transaction Delay, and Windows Event Logs on CloudWatch\.
+You can get automated insights when a failover event or problem occurs with your SQL HA workload, such as a restricted access to query a target database\.

+CloudWatch Application Insights integrates with [AWS Launch Wizard](https://docs.aws.amazon.com/launchwizard/latest/userguide/what-is-launch-wizard.html) to provide a one\-click monitoring setup experience for deploying SQL Server HA workloads on AWS\.
+When you select the option to set up monitoring and insights with Application Insights on the Launch Wizard console, CloudWatch Application Insights automatically sets up relevant metrics, logs, and alarms on CloudWatch, and starts monitoring newly deployed workloads\.
+You can view automated insights and detected problems, along with the health of your SQL Server HA workloads, on the CloudWatch console\.

 **Topics**
 + [Features](#appinsights-features)
 + [Concepts](#appinsights-concepts)